bowens8/Recipeo/README.md

 data includes `grams_per_each`, the ingredient gets created tracked as **each** (not ounces) — so a bell pepper, an onion, an egg all show up as "each" everywhere (Pantry, the Ingredients tab, the shopping list), with calories, package size, and pricing all converted into that unit correctly.
-Everything else defaults to **ounces** rather than grams (flour, sugar, chicken breast by weight, etc.) — American units throughout, both in what the import prompts ask Claude to write and in how the app itself tracks anything weight-based.
-Ounces combine cleanly into pounds for larger amounts automatically wherever quantities are shown.
+A liquid (cooking oil, vinegar, sauce, extract, broth, wine, milk, juice, syrup, and similar — matched by name) tracks in **fl oz** instead, since that's how liquids are actually bought and measured, not by weight — using the ingredient's real density if the data included one (a `grams_per_cup` line), or a close water-like approximation if not, saved onto the ingredient either way so a recipe that later references it by weight instead of volume can still convert (an approximation only ever gets replaced by a real value you set by hand, never silently overwritten back by a later re-import).
+Everything else (flour, sugar, chicken breast by weight, etc.) defaults to plain **ounces** rather than grams.
+American units throughout, both in what the import prompts ask Claude to write and in how the app itself tracks anything weight- or volume-based.
+Ounces combine cleanly into pounds, and fl oz into cups, for larger amounts automatically wherever quantities are shown.

+**One-time fix for liquids imported before this existed:** the first time you sign in after this update, any liquid ingredient stuck with no density at all (unable to convert if a recipe ever specified it by weight) gets the same water-like approximation filled in automatically — it only touches ingredients genuinely missing this value, never overwrites one that's already set.

+The recipe importer's own ingredient lines (the "- 8 oz broccoli florets" list, separate from the detailed data blocks above) also convert automatically if they still come in metric — "- 200 g flour" becomes "7 oz", "- 1 kg chicken breast" becomes "2.2 lb", "- 500 ml milk" becomes "2.11 cup", and so on, picking whichever American unit reads most naturally, the same way the shopping list auto-scales quantities elsewhere.
+This doesn't depend on the AI prompt being followed exactly — it happens in the importer itself, so pasted text with metric amounts (an older prompt output, a recipe copied in as-is) still comes out in American units.

 **One-time cleanup for ingredients from before this existed:** the first time you sign in after this update, the app automatically fixes any ingredient whose unit obviously